Are you getting calls that ring once, then stop? Don’t call them back!! It could be a One-Ring phone scam.

 - Stop unwanted phone calls for good!
 Sign up for teleCalm landline phone service. teleCalm blocks all robocalls or scam calls, and offers many additional unique features which help seniors with Alzheimer’s and other dementias.

-teleCalm is now blocking all incoming and outgoing calls to and from strangers in the countries associated with the one-ring scam.
+teleCalm automatically blocks ALL incoming and outgoing calls to and from strangers in the countries associated with the one-ring scam.
 Calls to and from contacts in the Caregiver app will be allowed as normal, regardless of the country code.
 The countries are primarily in the Caribbean, and include the following area codes: 268, 284, 473, 664, 649, 767, 809, 829, 849 and 876.

 Other great resources are: